-In a country that is witnessing pivotal public protest and civic engagement, and feels more divided than ever, We, Women shows the power of artists working in community throughout the United States, to find common ground and solutions to the most critical problems facing the country today.
+In a country that is witnessing pivotal public protest and civic engagement and feels more divided than ever, We, Women shows the power of artists working in community throughout the U.S. to find common ground and solutions to the most critical problems facing the country today.
 Through a radical transformation of image-making, We, Women believes we can revolutionize how we see our country and, ultimately, ourselves.

 Every urgent issue in America today impacts women.
-Women and gender nonconforming people are largely disempowered in our political and social systems.
-Despite decades of advances by trailblazing women, mainstream media has historically shown the country through a white, cisgender, male lens.
-Only through a holistic and inclusive understanding of how an imbalanced power structure impacts our entire society, may we hope to create a shift in our political and social systems.
+Yet, women and gender nonconforming people are largely disempowered in our political and social systems.
+Despite decades of advances by trailblazing women, mainstream media has historically shown the country through a white, cisgender male lens.
+Only through a holistic, inclusive understanding of how imbalanced power structures impact our entire society, can we hope to create a shift in our political and social systems.

 Our advisory committee includes: Debbie Almontaser, Laylah Amatullah Barrayn, Veronica Sanchis Bencomo, Julian Brave Noisecat, Veronica Chambers, Gerlie Collado, Dee Davis, Wendy Ewald, Adama Delphine Fawundu, Eric Gottesman, Elizabeth Hinton, Susan Meiselas, Kristina Newman-Scott, Nina Robinson, Jovan C. Speller, and Quito Ziegler.